bufbuild/docs.buf.build/docs/build-systems/bazel.md

 We recommend having a single `buf_breaking_test` for each `buf.yaml`.
 For repositories that contain a `buf.work.yaml` that references multiple `buf.yaml` files, there needs to be exactly one `buf_breaking_test` for each `buf.yaml` file.

 Alternatively, a single `buf_breaking_test` can be used against each `proto_library` target.
-For this to work, `limit_to_input_files` attribute must be set to `True` as the against image file may contain other Protobuf files.
-Although this is closer to how bazel operates, for this particular use case it is not recommended.
+For this to work, `limit_to_input_files` attribute must be set to `True` as the `against` image file may contain other Protobuf files.
+Although this is closer to how Bazel operates, for this particular use case it is not recommended.
 See the [module vs package mode example](#example-module-vs-package-mode) for a concrete example of the differences.

 The [Gazelle extension](#gazelle) can generate `buf_breaking_test` in either levels of granularity.